open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 ### Preview Changes Locally

 After making modifications to your local files and before making a commit, you would want to preview the changes locally.
-The following link, [how to preview changes](http://dynalon.github.io/mdwiki/#!faq.md), gives all the informations about how to preview changes from your machine.There's also a another option to preview using online environment.
+The following link, [how to preview changes](http://dynalon.github.io/mdwiki/#!faq.md), gives all the informations about how to preview changes from your machine.
+There's also a another option to preview using online environment.
 This [link](https://dillinger.io/) takes you to the online environment.

 ## Create a Commit and Push the Changes
 Use the next commands to commit and push the changes: